dibyendumajumdar/ravi/README.md

 * No new types
 * Type specific bytecodes to improve performance
 * Full backward compatibility with Lua 5.3
+* LLVM based JIT compiler

 Status
 ------
 The project was kicked off in January 2015.
 My intention is start small and grow incrementally.

+Right now (as of Feb 2015) I am working on the JIT implementation.
+Please see [JIT Compilation for Ravi](https://github.com/dibyendumajumdar/ravi/wiki/RaviJITCompilation) for details of this effort.

-As of now (end Jan 2015) you can declare local variables as `int` or `double`.
+As of end Jan 2015, the Ravi interpreter allows you to declare local variables as `int` or `double`.
 This triggers following behaviour:

 * `int` and `double` variables are initialized to 0
 * arithmetic operations trigger type specific bytecodes